Skip to content

 In short

-Adyen (Netherlands) and Worldline (France) are the strongest European alternatives to Stripe on EU Vetted's editorial compliance score — both are publicly listed, EU-hosted payment institutions with no material CLOUD Act exposure, rated 5/5.
+Adyen (Netherlands, CLOUD Act exposure: Minor) and Worldline (France, CLOUD Act exposure: Minor) are the strongest European alternatives to Stripe on EU Vetted's editorial assessment: both are publicly listed, EU-owned, EU-hosted payment institutions.
 For indie and small-SMB merchants, Mollie (Netherlands) offers the smoothest migration, with native iDEAL, SEPA, and Bancontact.
 All are PSD2/SCA-regulated.

 ALTERNATIVES